 If you’re running the 25K you’re done – go across the finish line.
 You’re awesome!

-If you’re running the 50K or the 50 -mile, do it all over again.
+If you’re running the 50K or the 50-mile you get to do it all over again.
 Go through the Living Room Aid Station, come to a T – take a left down hill on the rocky trail, cross the creek at the bottom and you’ll come to Potomac Road.
 Go straight across the road and you’ll encounter the first trailhead you came to at the very start of the race.

 19. Are you done yet?: After you do the second loop, and if you’re doing the 50K – you’re done!
 Cross the finish line.
 You’re awesome!

 If you’re doing the 50-mile, it’s “déjà vu all over again” for the third loop.

 20. The Baby Loop: After you complete the third loop and come to the Living Room for third time… you ain’t done yet!
 You have the half-mile Baby Loop to complete.
 Think of this as your victory lap—it’s all easy footing, completely flat, and pleasantly short.
 Go through the Living Room Aid Station and when you get to the T intersection, instead of turning left down the trail, you’ll turn right and you get to the Potomac Group Campground parking lot.
 Go through the parking lot and along the driveway to Potomac Road – this is the start line area of the race.
 Turn right onto Potomac Road, go about 100 feet to the next parking area on your right, and take a sharp right onto the trail just past the kiosk.
 Continue on this trail and you’ll come to the large Wildlife Pond on the left that you’ve already encountered on the course – take a right just after the pond and back to the Living Room Aid Station.
 Listen to the crowd call you in and cross the finish line.
 NOW you’re done!